Nonparametric Steady-State Learning for Nonlinear Output Feedback Regulation: Introduction

-{\myr In contrast to the methodologies in \cite{tomei2023adaptive, nikiforov1998adaptive, ding2003global} and \cite{liu2009parameter}, which rely on system dynamics to satisfy the linear-in-parameter (parameterized) condition and employ adaptive learning, the nonparametric learning framework directly learns the system dynamics of the steady-state input with a data-driven technique that requires the construction of a Hankel matrix using the internal model signal.
+In contrast to the methodologies in \cite{tomei2023adaptive, nikiforov1998adaptive, ding2003global} and \cite{liu2009parameter}, which rely on system dynamics to satisfy the linear-in-parameter (parameterized) condition and employ adaptive learning, the nonparametric learning framework directly learns the system dynamics of the steady-state input with a data-driven technique that requires the construction of a Hankel matrix using the internal model signal.
 Moreover, this nonparametric approach can be considered a model-free method, as it eliminates the need for a regressor, which, in adaptive methods, is typically dictated by the structure of the system and the exosystem.
 The proposed methodology also overcomes the construction of a specific Lyapunov function whose derivatives can only be shown to be negative semidefinite for a restricted class of systems in adaptive methods.
 In addition, this study also provides an alternative proof for Lemma 3 of \cite{wang2023nonparametric} in terms of the solution for a time-varying equation.
-The practical applicability and effectiveness of the approach are underscored by application to a Duffing system, a continuously stirred tank reactor, and a well-mixed continuous bioreactor, showcasing its potential in real-world scenarios.
-In particular, the introduction of an oscillatory disturbance in the feed temperature of a continuously stirred tank reactor and the cellular growth rate of continuous bioreactor results in an unknown steady-state chattering behavior, which is significantly more complex than the constant offset disturbance investigated in \cite{uppal1974dynamic} and \cite{henson1992nonlinear}.
-Overall, the nonparametric learning framework can contribute to advancing robust control strategies and learning the unknown steady-state behavior of nonlinear systems with broader implications in many engineering applications.
+In particular, oscillatory disturbances affecting the current of a repulsive magnetic levitation system, the power angle of a virtual synchronous generator, and the heading of a marine surface vessel induce unknown steady-state chattering.
+This behavior is significantly more complex than the constant offset disturbances addressed in earlier studies.
+Overall, the nonparametric learning framework can contribute to advancing robust control strategies and learning the unknown steady-state behaviour of nonlinear systems with broader implications in many engineering applications.